mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

   - book review
 ---

 _I am currently reading Sun Tzu's Art of War and, as cliche as it sounds, am finding much wisdom in it.
-I have been taking notes during my reading and I thought I'd share them in this post._
+I have been taking notes during my reading and I thought I'd share them in this post.
+Here I cover Books 1 and 2._

 Introduction
 ------------